yosinski/deep-visualization-toolbox/doc/running-optimize-image.md

                             BGR. (default: (2,1,0))
       --data-size DATA_SIZE
                             Size of network input. (default: (227,227))

+Where to start optimization

       --start-at {mean_plus_rand,randu,mean}
                             How to generate x0, the initial point used in optimization. (default: mean_plus_rand)
       --rand-seed RAND_SEED
                             Random seed used for generating the start-at image (use different seeds to generate different images). (default: 0)

+Which neuron to optimize and in what direction:

       --push-layer PUSH_LAYER
                             Name of layer that contains the desired neuron whose value is optimized.
                             (default: fc8)